 The 2017 meeting in Linz took place a week ago.
 This is an annual event that Jürgen Barthofer and his colleague Andreas Schneiderbauer set up three years ago.
 This is the third time I have been lucky enough to be invited to speak.

 The theme for the meeting was ACL surgery and what is new.
 It was an excellent programme with live surgery.
 Jürgen performed a combined revision ACL reconstruction with a lateral tenodesis.
 This obviously is technically challenging even as a primary (first time) procedure, but to do a revision - live - was really pushing the boundaries of live surgery.
 And Jürgen and his partner, Andreas, pulled it off beautifully.

-They used an allograft which they tripled, and then it was great to see my compression tube system being used, showing how the graft was compressed from an initial 10.5mm diameter down to 9mm such that the tunnels were as small as they needed to be and the tissue was as compact as it could be made.
+They used a peroneus longus allograft which they tripled, and then it was great to see my compression tube system being used, showing how the graft was compressed from an initial 10.5mm diameter down to 9mm such that the tunnels were as small as they needed to be and the tissue was as compact as it could be made.
 The beauty of compression is that the graft then expands afterwards and therefore fits into the sockets more snugly which will enhance healing.

 He also took one of my other concepts of using a FiberTape to reinforce the graft, and demonstrated this beautifully, and fixed - as we always do - with a SwiveLock anchor device separately to the main fixation for the graft once the graft had been secured.

 For the lateral tenodesis - rather than doing an anterolateral ligament reconstruction and using a separate graft - they used an alternative, which is also very effective.
 They took a strip of iliotibial band (ITB) and - leaving it attached distally - fixed the proximal end into the side of the femur to work as a tenodesis on the lateral side of the knee.
 Again Jurgen and Andreas did a beautiful job of demonstrating the carrying out of this procedure.